Agendas & Minutes

 The primary goal of the County’s elected representatives and employees is to serve and support the County’s social and economic well-being and the health and safety of its citizens.
 Therefore, the Napa County Board of Supervisors has adopted the following principles:

-The Board of Supervisors seeks to appropriately locate housing in the urban areas of the County.
+The Board of Supervisors seeks to preserve Napa County’s agricultural heritage and economy by locating appropriate housing and development in the urban areas of the County.
 The Board supports State housing needs assessment reforms that provide flexibility and acknowledge the differences between rural and urban counties.
-The Board also supports legislation that would allow for the transfer of mandated County housing units to the incorporated areas within the County at any time during the housing cycle and for the County to receive allocation credits for those transfers in exchange for the expenditure of County housing funds or the provision of County land.
+The Board also supports legislation that would allow for the transfer of mandated County housing allocations to the incorporated areas within the County at any time during the housing cycle in exchange for the expenditure of County housing funds or the provision of County land.
 Rural counties lack adequate infrastructure and services necessary to support housing in less developed unincorporated areas.

 Preserving the Agricultural Economy